-Multiple myeloma often doesn’t have symptoms at first.
-This can make it difficult to diagnose in the early stages.
-If you have symptoms, they may include:
+Multiple myeloma often does not have early symptoms.
+This can make it difficult to diagnose in the beginning stages.
+Symptoms of multiple myeloma may include:

-Bone pain, especially in the middle and/or lower back, rib cage or hips.
+- Bone pain, especially in the middle and/or lower back, rib cage or hips.
 The pain can be mild or severe depending on the extent of the multiple myeloma, the speed with which it has developed, and whether fracture or nerve compression has occurred.
-Typically, movement makes the pain much worse.

-Infection: Because myeloma cells crowd out normal white blood cells, which fight infection, there is a risk of infection.
-Symptoms depend on where the infection is.
-Pneumonia, bladder or kidney infections, sinusitis and skin infections are common.
+- Frequent infection: Because myeloma cells crowd out normal white blood cells, which fight infection, there is a risk of infection.
+Common myeloma infections include pneumonia, bladder or kidney infections, sinusitis and skin infections.